 PALESTINE PEACE WALK

 Welcoming and trip orientation by Hijazi Travel representative.
-Free afternoon and evening in Jerusalem.
-Overnight in Jerusalem.
+Free afternoon .
+Overnight in Bethlehem.

 Day 2: Jerusalem

 10:00 – Via Delarosa and the Holy Sepulchre Church

 11:00 – Meeting with The Civic Coalition for Palestinian Rights in Jerusalem for an overview of the sociopolitical situation in Jerusalem.

 After lunch, tour the Mount of Olives, Ras al-Amoud, view of the Shu’fat Refugee Camp, the colony of Pizgat Ze’ev (the largest one in Jerusalem).

 15:00 – Transfer to Nablus for quiet evening.